primefaces/primereact/README.md

 import "primereact/resources/primereact.min.css";
 ```

-If you are using a bundler such as webpack with a css loader you may also import them to your main application component, an example from create-react-app would be.
+If you are using a bundler such as webpack with a css loader you may also import them to your main application component.

 ```javascript
 import 'primereact/resources/themes/lara-light-indigo/theme.css';